 - Add chopped vegetables and minced garlic.
 Saute over medium-high heat for about five minutes, or until vegetables are just becoming tender.

 - Add chicken and season with a couple pinches of salt and a pinch of pepper.
 Continue to saute over medium heat until chicken is no longer pink.
 It does not have to be cooked through since it will continue to cook in the sauce.

-- Add cream of chicken soup, milk, chicken broth, pasta and dry seasonings.
+- Add cream of chicken soup, milk (fill the chicken soup can), chicken broth, pasta and dry seasonings.
 Stir.